Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

   - Control
     - Some bugs about layout have been fixed.
   - NUI (C# Interface)
-    - Minor bugs (For example wrong position, not shown) of Layout have been fixed.
+    - Minor bugs (For example, wrong position, not shown) of Layout have been fixed.
     - RaiseToTop in View class bug has been fixed.
     - XamlResource memory leak error has been fixed.
     - VisualFittingMode bug in VisualMaps has been fixed.